alikova/gams3-docker-subtitles/README.md

 - Loaded with bfloat16 — requires from ~32 GB VRAM

 ### Verify Docker can see your GPU before proceeding:
-bashdocker run --rm --gpus all nvidia/cuda:12.0-base nvidia-smi If this prints your GPU info, you are ready to go.
+bash docker run --rm --gpus all nvidia/cuda:12.0-base nvidia-smi If this prints your GPU info, you are ready to go.

 Ports